Christian-Hummel/IMC-Assignment-2/README.md

 the salary of each travel agent can be set to a default value, the same holds for supervisors, but their default value will be higher, naturally.

-Employee ID might be convenient because of inheritance, but I do not see a problem with this variable name, in most businesses the higher do also have the same type of ID number like everyone else.
+Employee ID might be convenient because of inheritance, but I do not see a problem with this variable name, in most businesses the higher ups do also have the same type of ID number like everyone else.